ddev/ddev/docs/content/users/quickstart.md

 There are many ways to install Symfony, here are a few of them based on the [Symfony docs](https://symfony.com/doc/current/setup.html).

+DDEV automatically updates or creates the `.env.local` file with the database information.

+=== "Composer"

+    ```bash
+    mkdir my-symfony-site && cd my-symfony-site
+    ddev config --project-type=symfony --docroot=public
+    ddev composer create symfony/skeleton
+    ddev composer require webapp
+    # When it asks if you want to include docker configuration, say "no" with "x"
+    ddev launch
+    ```

 === "Symfony CLI"

     ```bash